larsthorup/aws-copilot-sandbox/README.md

 ## TODO

+- split postgres image and migrator image to avoid having to build the sql into the db image
 - deploy demo environments on cloud hosted docker swarm on https://${STACK}.${SWARM_HOST}
   - with a registry for demo environments?
     - REGISTRY_HOST